ekapolc/cattern/TUMKUD/Gcloud_GPU_tutorial_for_assignment.md

 ```
 gcloud compute copy-files instance-2:~/answers.zip ~/Desktop
 ```
 Another (perhaps easier) option proposed by a student is to directly download the zip file from Jupyter.
-After creating assignment1.zip, you can download that file directly from Jupyter.
-To do this, go to Jupyter Notebook and click on the zip file (in this case assignment1.zip).
+After creating answers.zip, you can download that file directly from Jupyter.
+To do this, go to Jupyter Notebook and click on the zip file (in this case answers.zip).
 The file will be downloaded to your local computer.

 You can refer to [this page](https://cloud.google.com/compute/docs/instances/transfer-files "Title") for more details on transferring files to/from Google Cloud.